Project - ‘Healing Gili Ponies’

 There are “millions upon millions” of animals living in non-ideal, neglectful or abusive conditions today.

-During our last visit to the Gili Islands we connected with an amazing group of people /partners who share our dream of 'Healing Gili Ponies'
+During a visit to the Gili Islands 3 years ago, we connected with an amazing group of people /partners who share our dream of 'Healing Gili Ponies'

 'Healing Gili Ponies' is LoveHealAnimals first project!